-The therapy department at St. Luke Lutheran Community offers full services for inpatients and outpatients.
+The therapy department at St. Luke Lutheran Community offers inpatient and outpatient services.
 The therapy department is staffed with licensed physical therapists, physical therapy assistants, occupational therapists, occupational therapy assistants and speech language pathologists.
 Treatment is provided to individuals requiring long term rehabilitation, acute short term stays, and outpatients.

 Our physical therapists provide treatment aimed at allowing independent ambulation, restoring function following loss due to illness or injury, and promoting safety.
 Treatment modalities offered include: